roadiz/roadiz/docs/intro/manual_config.rst

         "dbname": ""
     }

-Renzo uses *Doctrine ORM* to store your data.
+Roadiz uses *Doctrine ORM* to store your data.
 It will directly pass this part to *Doctrine* so you can use every available drivers or options from its documentation at http://doctrine-dbal.readthedocs.org/en/latest/reference/configuration.html